-The City of Las fine for failure to signal is $205.
-Fines vary from city to city or county to county.
-Since violating NRS 484B.413 is a misdemeanor, judges can theoretically impose up to $1,000 in fines and/or six (6) months in jail.
-But it is exceedingly rare for courts to levy any jail and high fines for such a minor traffic offense.3
+The City of Las civil penalty for failure to signal is $205.
+Civil penalties vary from city to city or county to county.
+Since violating NRS 484B.413 is a civil infraction, judges can theoretically impose up to $500.3

 4. Can I get a charge reduced to a non-moving violation?

 Unless there are extenuating circumstances, judges are usually willing to lessen minor moving violations to non-moving violations.
-It is tougher to get minor moving violations completely dismissed unless the defense attorney can show that the prosecutor does not have enough evidence to sustain a conviction.
+It is tougher to get minor moving violations completely dismissed unless the defense attorney can show that the prosecutor does not have enough evidence to sustain the case.